 This recipe feeds about 8 people and has a little spice to it from the chorizo.
 If you prefer a more traditional oxtail, use the following recipe.

 You can use the same recipe for a slow cooker version.
 After you have cooked all of the ingredients, instead of putting into the oven, pour into your slow cooker.
-Put the slow cooker on high until the edges start to bubble and then set at low for about 6 hours.
+Put the slow cooker on high until the edges start to bubble and then set at low for about 12 hours.
+Just be sure to check the liquid level every few hours.

 What you need